eliorabaev/CyberSecurityDowngrade/README.md

 1. Verify the API URL in the frontend's `.env` file
 2. Check CORS settings in `main.py` if you're using different hosts or ports

+### Password Salt Issues

+If you encounter authentication problems after setting up:

+1. Make sure you've set a valid `PASSWORD_SALT` value in your `.env` file
+2. The salt must be a valid base64-encoded string
+3. If you change the salt after users are created, existing users won't be able to log in